 The Cammengas determined from the outset to use only the best materials for their knives, all sourced in the good ol’ USA.
 Their designs are practical, and their workmanship is flawless.
 They take well-deserved pride in producing some of the finest cutlery on the market today.
 Each knife is backed by a lifetime guarantee—and by the word of a family that embodies the American spirit of craftsmanship and integrity.

-For our “35th Anniversary” Sporting Classics’ Knives of the Year, we have chosen a fine pair designed by Fisk and crafted in the Custom Shop of White River Knife and Tool.
+For our 35th anniversary Sporting Classics’ Knives of the Year, we chose a fine pair designed by Fisk and crafted in the Custom Shop of White River Knife and Tool.

 Overall length is 9¼ inches.

 Our second knife, also a Jerry Fisk design, is White River’s “Sendero Pack Knife.”
 Measuring just under 7½ inches overall with a 3¼-inch, flat-ground, stone-washed blade of the same CPM S30V, this skinner is aptly named.

 White River says: “This excellent, lightweight field knife can handle your game processing and much more without weighing down your pack.”

 Handled in beautiful desert ironwood and featuring out 35th anniversary shield, this handy little knife is sure to become your go-to knife.

 Each of our 35th anniversary knives is precision-ground, hand-finished, and leather-honed to a razor edge, and is accompanied by a finely stitched, fitted leather sheath.